amitiuttarwar/bitcoin-notes/running-bitcoin/all-the-things.md

 sudo apt install daemonize
 daemonize -c $HOME -e stderr.log -o stdout.log $HOME/bitcoin/src/bitcoind -txindex -debug=mempool,net,bench
 ```

+6. (optional) Install binaries in `bin` directory - `make install` will identify
+   the appropriate directory for your operating system & copy the binaries from
+   `src/`.
+This allows users to invoke the binaries from anywhere.

+## Misc tricks for advanced usage
+(thanks @josibake!)
+- You can set a prefix for the bitcoin binaries when running configure.
+  `./configure --program-prefix=tx_tutorial_`.
+This is useful if you are trying
+  to compile multiple versions for different usecases.

+- If you have a custom directory where you want to keep the binaries, you can
+  add the directory to your path variable to make it callable from anywhere.
+  Then you can set it with (example directory) `./configure
+  --bindir=$HOME/bitcoin-bins/bin` so `make install` will install binaries into
+  that folder instead of the default location.

 ## Setting up a server
 - add ssh key: `echo “[SSH KEY]” >> ~/.ssh/authorized_keys`